6illes/weathermap/README.md

 ## Network links

-The nodejs script ```#> node query.js``` allows to gather link values listed in ```public/net.txt``` at regular intervals and pass it to the weathermap web application via a redis pubsub (publish/subscribe).
+The nodejs script ```#> node query.js``` allows to gather link values listed in ```public/net.txt``` at regular intervals of time and pass it to the weathermap web application via a redis pubsub (publish/subscribe) message.

-The current script get the values via simple http request.
+The current script get the values via simple http requests.

 Feel free to write your own collector.

 ## Network simulation